VasTsak/Tree_Structured_GRU/README.md

 The files 'lib' and 'scripts' are the dependencies, while the python 'recursive_gru' contains the scripts for the model and the report.

-# Tree-based Gated Recurrent Units
+# Tree-Structured Gated Recurrent Units

 This repository aims to be my repository that I will store the scripts for my master thesis.